gradio-app/gradio/guides/05_chatbots/03-messages-format.md

 In the previous guides, we built chatbots where the conversation history was stored in a list of tuple pairs.
 It is also possible to use the more flexible [Messages API](https://huggingface.co/docs/text-generation-inference/en/messages_api#messages-api), which is fully compatible with LLM API providers such as Hugging Face Text Generation Inference, Llama.cpp server, and OpenAI's chat completions API.

-To use this format, set the `msg_format` parameter of `gr.Chatbot` or `gr.ChatInterface` to `'messages'`.
+To use this format, set the `type` parameter of `gr.Chatbot` or `gr.ChatInterface` to `'messages'`.
 This expects a list of dictionaries with content and role keys.

 The `role` key should be `'assistant'` for the bot/llm and `user` for the human.